austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

 * Improper alteration or destruction of sensitive information;
 * Out of date software and/or software known to have vulnerabilities.

-This policy applies to all `placeholder`  systems that store, transmit, or process sensitive information.
+This policy applies to all `<Company Placeholder>`  systems that store, transmit, or process sensitive information.

 ### Policy Statements

-`placeholder`  policy requires that:
+`<Company Placeholder>`  policy requires that:

 (a) All critical computing systems and software, both virtual and physical, must enable audit logging.

 (b) Audit logs must include sufficient information to identify who did what, when, where.

-(c) An annual audit of `placeholder`  security controls must be conducted, either by a designated internal audit team or a qualified external audit firm.
+(c) An annual audit of `<Company Placeholder>`  security controls must be conducted, either by a designated internal audit team or a qualified external audit firm.